-Want to experience some of the best of Canada?
+Want to experience the best of Canada?
 Get started planning your trip with this Canada Travel Guide…

 When to visit Canada

-In case you didn’t know: Canada’s kinda big.
-And with that massive size comes the problem in trying to pinpoint exactly when to plan a trip here.
-Much of the country (at least the parts you’d probably want to visit) features a temperate climate with four distinct seasons.
+In case you weren’t aware: Canada’s kinda big.
+And with that massive size comes the problem in trying to pinpoint exactly when to plan a trip to Canada.
+Much of Canada—at least the parts you’d likely want to visit—features a temperate climate with four distinct seasons.

 For most travellers, the best time to visit Canada is in the summer months between July and August.
 It’s the busiest time of year, but, by far, the best weather-wise as you’ll encounter plenty of hot & sunny days.

 Spring and fall are also good times to travel to Canada.

 Autumn is particularly beautiful as Canada’s fall colours come out in full force.